-Many well designed clinical studies have shown that fiber relieves constipation.
-Most clinical studies examined wheat bran and psyllium.
+Many studies show that fiber relieves constipation.
 Researchers think fiber relieves constipation by adding bulk to stool and helping it move faster through the intestines.
-Do not take fiber supplements if you have impacted stool, a complication of constipation, without first seeking the approval of your doctor.
+If you have impacted stool, which is a complication of constipation, DO NOT take fiber supplements without talking to your doctor first.

 Fiber can be used to relieve mild-to-moderate diarrhea.
 Soluble fiber soaks up water in the digestive tract, which makes stool firmer and slower to pass.